 .
-It represents pairwise relationship, typically illustrated Using dots or circles for vertices and lines (not necessorily straight) for edges.
-Example: CB CB cycle path We will focus on undirected graphs.
-Edges have no direction.
-What do we know ?
+It represents pairwise relationship, typically illustrated vsing dots or circles for vertices and lines (not necessorily straight) for edges.
+E CB Example: cycle path We will focus on undirected graphs.
+Edges have no direction. (or you can think that (u,v) and (v,u) are both in E) What do we know ?